georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • A precise description of the records being sought

-Generally, the GDC responds to requests in three working days.
-However, in some cases, the GDC may respond to extend the time needed to satisfy the request.
+Generally, the GDC responds to requests within three working days.
+However, in some cases, the GDC may respond by extending the time needed to satisfy the request.

 • The name of the person involved in the record, unless said person is a juvenile